drjingma/drjingma.github.io/index.md

 <hr/>

-My primary research concerns estimation and inference from high-dimensional data, in particular to develop statistical machine learning methods to understand biological processes in genetics and genomics.
+My primary research concerns estimation and inference from high-dimensional data, in particular to develop statistical machine learning methods to understand biological processes in genomics, metabolomics and microbiome.
 Some areas that I'm currently working on include:

 * Graphical and network modeling of structured data;
 * Statistical inference of graphical models and networks;